BadrAl-Mahaqeri/face-mask-detection-api/README.md

 This project was built from scratch using a Faster R-CNN model trained on a dataset of masked and unmasked faces.
 It includes:
 - The trained model file (`model.pth`)
-- A Flask API endpoint for inference
+- A Flask API endpoint for inference.
-- A basic web interface for testing locally
+- A basic web interface for testing locally.
-- Scripts for training and evaluation
+- Scripts for training and evaluation.

 It’s a good example of how to serve a deep learning model through an API and test it via a browser or Postman.